hitesh920/deploy-mirror-leech-bot/README.md

 ## What Are Service Accounts?
 - Service accounts can transfer 75 TB per day in shared drive where as normal account can only transfer 750 GB per day in shared drive.
+- Its usefull if you want to upload/clone a file with the size of 750 GB or more.

 ## So How Service Accounts Work?
 - Basically 1 project in google cloud console can generate 100 service accounts
 - Consider 1 service account as a normal account but x 100 so there will be 100 accounts to upload stuff
 - 1 service/normal account can upload 750 GB per day in a shared drive so 100 service accounts can upload 75 TB per day (`750 GB per day` x `100 service account` = `75 TB of transfer limit`).
+- When you mirror/clone something using mirror bot, bot uses any ramdom service account to upload/clone that file to the shared drive and when the limit i.e 750 GB hits, then bot switch to another service account.
+There are 100 service accounts available to use.
+Now for eg. if u want to upload/clone a file which has a size of 75 TB, then bot will switch the service account 100 times to upload that file to the shared drive.

 ## Create Service Account